VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 Through supervised learning, the model learns the values for these virtual tokens that maximize performance for a given task.

-In full fine tuning, the training data set consists of input prompts and output completions or labels.
+In full fine tuning, the training dataset consists of input prompts and output completions or labels.
 The weights of the large language model are updated during supervised learning.

 In contrast with prompt tuning, the weights of the large language model are frozen and the underlying model does not get updated.
 Instead, the embedding vectors of the soft prompt gets updated over time to optimize the model's completion of the prompt.